-A sources and uses of funds statement is a summary of a firm’s changes in financial position from one period to another; it is also called a flow of funds statement or a statement of changes in financial position.
+A sources and uses of funds statement is a summary of a firm’s changes in financial position from one period to another.
+It is also called a flow of funds statement or a statement of changes in financial position.
 It has been replaced by the cash flow statement (1989) in US audited annual reports.

-The cash flow statement shows a business’s cash inflow and cash outflow over an accounting period, normally a month or a year.
+The cash flow statement shows a business’s cash inflow and cash outflow over an accounting period, normally a quarter or a year.
 A cash flow statement provides information about the changes in cash and cash equivalents of a business by classifying cash flows into operating, investing, and financing activities.
 It is a key report to be prepared for each accounting period for which financial statements are presented by an enterprise.

-Monitoring the cash situation of any business is the key.
-The income statement would reflect the profits but does not give any indication of the cash components.
+Monitoring the cash situation of any business is key.
+The income statement reflects profit but does not give any indication of the cash components.
 The important information of what the business has been doing with its cash is provided by the cash flow statement.
-Like the other financial statements, the cash flow statement is also usually drawn up annually but can be drawn up more frequently.
+Like the other financial statements, the cash flow statement is usually drawn up annually but can be drawn up more frequently.

-What the statement is comprised of
+What the Statement is Composed Of

 Generally, the statement consists of two sections: the source (where the money has come from) and the application (where the money has gone).